 There are some area scholarships that we receive in the guidance office.
 The organization will send us the actual application or instructions on how to apply.
 These are generally posted on our website as well.School-Based

 There are approximately fifty scholarships given exclusively to Clarence students each year.
 There is a single scholarship application that students can fill out in March that makes them eligible for all fifty.
-The application will be posted when it’s available.
+Seniors can fill out the application at the following link.
+Applications must be received by March 26th at 4:00 p.m.
+Scholarship Application

 The Excelsior Scholarship can be a great option for students who plan to stay in New York State after graduation.
 Students who attend a SUNY or CUNY school (including community colleges) are generally eligible if their household income is $110,000 or less.
 The scholarship does not include room and board, just tuition costs.
 Recipients are required to live and work in NYS for the number of years they receive the scholarship.
 You must apply for this scholarship annually.
 Find out more about it here.